arnabganguly/Kafkaconnect/ConfigureKafkaConnectstandalone2.md

 ![HDInsight Kafka Connect](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic21.png)

-- One way to test if Twitter Messages with the keywords are being ingested is to start a console consumer in a different session and start consuming messages from topic *twitterstatus* .
+- One other to way to test if Twitter Messages with the keywords are indeed being ingested is to start a console consumer in a different session and start consuming messages from topic *twitterstatus* .In a new session , launch a console consumer.

 ```
 /usr/hdp/current/kafka-broker/bin/kafka-console-consumer.sh --bootstrap-server $KAFKAZKHOSTS --topic twitterstatus